-We wish to acknowledge the invaluable assistance provided by Access Space in constructing this website: access-space.org.uk
+We wish to acknowledge the invaluable assistance provided by Access Space, Sheffield, in constructing this website: access-space.org.uk

-Welcome to the Moss Valley Wildlife Group website where you can find information about the Moss Valley, our group, news and events, volunteering, membership and more.
+Welcome to the Moss Valley Wildlife Group website where you can find information about the Moss Valley, our group, news and events, membership and more.
+The Gallery page on this website shows a selection of photos of views, species and activities.

 The Moss Valley is located on the border between North East Derbyshire and South Yorkshire, just to the south east of Sheffield.
 It lies mostly within green belt land, its central feature being the Moss Brook which flows east for about five miles before entering the River Rother near Eckington.
 The map reference SK402804 is at the hamlet of Ford, which is approximately the centre of the valley, just six miles from the centre of Sheffield.